82

 Track 3, also an original Christmas song written for this album, features B. J. Thomas and Kathy Troccoli in a duet on the title track, Christmas Is Coming Home.
 It is a beautiful song that yearns for the wonderful home Christmases of years past and the joy of reliving those memories in the present.
 Excellent.

 The 4th track, Tennessee Christmas, is a popular Country Christmas song written by Amy Grant and released as a single from her in 1983.
-B. J. Thomas does a great job with his take on this new country Christmas standard.
+B. J. Thomas does a great job with his take on this new Country Christmas standard.

 On This Holy, Holy Night, is a duet with Jonathan Pierce.
 Also original to this CD, the song speaks of what the night Jesus was born means to the singer.
 A very fine duet.